cataWalter/skillogue-web/README.md

-Search.js displays user results in a div with card styling.
+Search.tsx displays user results in a div with card styling.

-Profile.js uses a large div as the main profile card.
+Profile.tsx uses a large div as the main profile card.

 Proposed Solution: A Card.js component that takes children would provide a consistent container.
 It could accept props to modify padding, borders, or allow it to render as a div or a Link.